 Here are some types of A&E compensation claims that may occur due to medical negligence:

-- Failure to carry out investigations such as x-rays, scans or blood tests;
+- Failure to carry out investigation such as x-rays, scans or blood tests

 - An award of £1 million for a negligently administered intramuscular injection of Diclofenac on attendance at A&E for tooth ache which penetrated the Claimant’s sciatic nerve, leaving her considerably disabled and in chronic pain.

 - An award of £40,000.00 for the failure to diagnose and treat a Pulmonary Embolism on attendance at A&E resulting in death.